-You remember the day that you watched your favorite movie, listened to your favorite song, the time you had the very first bite ever of your favorite dish.
+You remember the day that you watched your favourite movie, listened to your favourite song, the time you had the very first bite ever of your favourite dish.
 Your very first date and if you’re a parent, the first time that you ever held your little one in your arms.
 Let’s find out how can we increase serotonin in our bodies.

 The times that you felt so happy, you felt like you can fly without wings?
 What would you give to feel like reliving these joyous moments?
 Anything, right?

 Have you heard the quote – “Love is just a chemical reaction?”
 So is happiness.
 Happiness, well-being and basically just “feeling good” are also regulated by a series of bodily chemicals, namely, ‘Serotonin’, ‘Dopamine’, ‘Oxytocin’and ‘Endorphin’, each coming with a different function.
 Out of which, Serotonin is one of the popular ones with a wide variety of functions.

 What is Serotonin?

 It’s a chemical produced by nerve cells to send signals between themselves.
 While it’s found mostly in the digestive system, blood platelets, brain and across the central nervous system.
 It’s made from ‘Tryptophan’, an essential amino acid.
 Serotonin’s scientific name is ‘5-hydroxytryptamine’, commonly known as ‘5-HT’.

 What does Serotonin do?